Qualys/Custom-Assessment-and-Remediation-Script-Library/Windows/PowerShell/Detect and remove Chrome extensions/readme.md

-The script will detect and remove Chrome extensions install on chrome browser.
+Use this script to detect and remove Chrome extensions installed on the Chrome browser.